+Since dark circles under the eyes can occasionally indicate a more serious problem, take note of your physical condition if they appear suddenly.
+In some cases, dark circles can indicate kidney function problems or allergic reactions.
 If you notice other symptoms in conjunction with the appearance of dark circles, contact your physician immediately.
 These might include fever, a rash on your skin, or trouble breathing.
 Women should note that undereye circles can be caused by your menstrual cycle.
 This happens because the hormone surges experienced during this time can cause the skin to be paler, causing more prominent circles.
 Many women also experience loss of iron during menses, and bloating or swelling of the face during the pre-menstrual period can cause bags under your eyes to appear more obvious.

+A common misconception about dark under eye circles is that they are caused by lack of sleep.
+In fact, lack of sleep causes your skin to be paler, which accentuates the circles under your eyes, making them appear more prominent.
 Another misconception is that pregnancy (and other times of hormonal shifts) causes dark circles.
 Actually, hormones are much like lack of sleep in that they cause the skin to be pale, and can make the circles under your eyes to be more prominent.

 There are a number of commercially available treatments for dark under eye circles.
 However, according to Dr. John Persing, Chief of Plastic Surgery at Yale University's School of Medicine, these creams can be unreliable for people with excess pigmentation or allergy problems.
 He says, "Multiple creams are available; however it is unclear how effective they are."
 He suggests looking for a product containing alpha-hydroxy, which can thicken the skin, helping to reduce the appearance of dark circles.